CALLING ALL SCOUTS

 Sleeping quarters include: King with Twin ensuite, Full size private with hall bath, loft space with 6 twin beds, twin bed with trundle in pine living room.
 House features two wood burning stoves, a full kitchen with gas stove and cooking utensils, pots, pans, all linens and a pillow per bed an extensive library of art and design books.

-Artist Residency House: when not booked with artists this is a fantastic fun space for groups around 7 or 8, may also pitch tents in the fenced backyard separating the pasture from the recreational and camping space.
+Artist Residency House - SEE PICS BELOW: when not booked with artists this is a fantastic fun space for groups around 7 or 8, may also pitch tents in the fenced backyard separating the pasture from the recreational and camping space.
 There's a gate from here to the garden for exploring and learning about food process.
 This is a smaller 3 bed 2 bath house featuring a queen with bunk bed ensuite, a full and a twin private rooms with hall bath.

 A GLIMPSE AT THE SMALLER SPACE

 *PLEASE NOTE: ALL SCOUTS ARE WELCOME TO ORGANIZE AN EVENT OR UTILIZE THE CAMP FACILITIES.
 HOWEVER, DUE TO VAL'S BACKGROUND IN Girl Scouts SHE IS MUCH MORE EXPERIENCED WITH THE TYPES OF PROGRAMMING, BADGES, AND OPERATIONS OF THAT ORGANIZATION AND THEREFORE THE MARKETING INFORMATION ON THIS WEBSITE IS GEARED TOWARDS GIRLS..
-Boy Scout BADGES THAT MAY BE COORDINATED FOR WORKSHOPS INCLUDE ART, COMMUNICATION, PHOTOGRAPHY, PULP&PAPER, AND POTTERY BY END OF 2018.
+Boy Scout BADGES THAT MAY BE COORDINATED FOR WORKSHOPS INCLUDE ART, COMMUNICATION, PHOTOGRAPHY, PULP&PAPER, AND POTTERY.

 more about Val & the animals